Product Management | 20 January, 2021

 This step can be seen as a little overwhelming, but this is crucial to get the volume of information you’re working with and the competing needs of customers from both in- and outside your company.

 Sometimes you may need to focus on fixing bugs, for example, while the sales team is more interested in a new feature requested by a powerful customer.
-And though your customers are a significant source of feedback, they tend to voice out the solutions they think they need rather than their underneath issue.
+And though your customers are a significant source of product feedback, they tend to voice out the solutions they think they need rather than their underneath issue.

 Apart from the challenges, gathering and synthesizing these insights changes your prospect from “I know what we should put on the roadmap” to “We include this feature on our product roadmap because of XYZ.”